kodell80305/three-in-one-robot/README.md

 6. The bottom plate needs to serve as adapter between original mounting plate and whatever is used in the current design.

-Including the base, Current version is shown at the top - the eight inch version will fit on a 256 x 256 build plate.
+Including the base, Current version is shown at the top - the eight inch version will fit on a 256 x 256 build plate (barely).
+I still need to add the mounts for the optical/hall effect sensors.
+The rotary sensor is common to both.
+In the base I've added the 15 tooth gear (allows the slot on the radial arm to be narrower).